quicwg/base-drafts/draft-ietf-quic-transport.md

 MUST NOT be used for another connection.
-A denial of service attack is possible if the same connection ID is used by instances that share a static key, or if an attacker can cause a packet to be routed to an instance that has no state but the same static key (see {{reset-oracle}}).
+A denial of service attack is possible if the same connection ID is used by instances that share a static key, or if an attacker can cause a packet to be routed to an instance that has no state but the same static key; see {{reset-oracle}}.
 A connection ID from a connection that is reset by revealing the Stateless Reset Token MUST NOT be reused for new connections at nodes that share a static key.

 The same Stateless Reset Token MAY be used for multiple connection IDs on the same connection.
-An endpoint that reuses a Stateless Reset Token MUST ensure that any connection ID used on the connection is matched to the active connection, including any routing performed at load balancers, even when a connection ID has been retired.
-Otherwise, an attacker might be able to send a packet with a retired connection ID and cause the endpoint to produce a Stateless Reset.
+An endpoint that reuses a Stateless Reset Token MUST ensure that any connection ID associated with the reused value is correlated with to the active connection, even when the connection ID has been retired.
+Otherwise, an attacker might be able to send a packet with a retired connection ID and cause the endpoint to produce a Stateless Reset that it can use to disrupt the connection; just as with the attacks in {{reset-oracle}}.

 Note that Stateless Reset packets do not have any cryptographic protection.